ish4722/story_recommender-qa/README.md

 ## Challenges and Limitations
 While our solution is highly innovative, we face significant challenges due to resource constraints and computational limitations.
 Our project relies on large-scale AI models like *LLama 11B* and *LLama 8B, with billions of parameters, which require extensive memory and processing power.
 However, platforms like **Google Colab, **Kaggle, and **Jupyter Notebooks* offer limited GPU and memory resources, leading to frequent *computational errors* and *long processing times*.
 These limitations force us to work with smaller datasets and optimize our code, sacrificing speed and scalability.
 With better infrastructure, our solution could achieve far greater potential.

+All major code is included in demo file.It is receiving image description from description_page.py and receiving music discription from music.py.After that demo file provides a song recommendation.
+User can also see the image explaination on description.py by entering a gemini api key.(we missed to add it on env file).